 - You are from a state that does not require you to have liability insurance

-Our team could investigate the accident and explore the above possibilities.
+Our team can help investigate the accident and explore the above possibilities.

 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.